 Unclear Understanding of Healthy Relationships

 Initial family relationships create a template for subsequent relationships later in life.
 For example, borderline parents may set the stage for codependent and abusive relationships.
-Children may grow up believing they deserved that dynamic, or that the dynamic is completely normal.
+Children may grow up believing they deserved that dynamic, or that it is completely normal.

 Therefore, healthy relationships may seem confusing.
 Even if they value love and stability, fragmented self-esteem, poor trust issues, and lack of boundaries can dissuade other people and reinforce toxic relationship patterns.